 But we should really call the grape variety Garnacha, as it almost certainly originates in Spain.

-When we use the term Garnacha, we usually have Garnacha Tinta in mind - the black version of the grape.
+When we discuss this grape variety, we usually have Garnacha Tinta in mind - the black version of the grape.
 But there are also white, pink or grey mutations of the variety and even a mutation with distinctive furry undersides to the leaves.
-This is because Garnacha is a very old variety and has undergone many mutations, some of which are stable.
+This is because this grape variety is very old and has undergone many mutations, some of which are stable.

 The main mutations have resulted in: